objectionary/news.eolang.org/_posts/2023/08/2023-08-04-storing-objects-formed-differently-into-cage.md

 ```

 You may wonder why we did it.
-Here we talk a bit about our plans for EO.
+Here it's time to talk a bit about our plans for EO.

-We think that EO can be used as intermediate representation for performing optimizations for many
+We believe that EO can be used as intermediate representation for performing optimizations for many
 object-oriented programming languages.
 To achieve that, we have to make EO stronger and stricter.
 This is how we're about to do it:
-- Prohibit writing objects formed differently into `cage`
+- Prohibit writing objects formed differently into `cage` (done)
-- Prohibit writing objects formed differently into `memeory`
+- Prohibit writing objects formed differently into `memory`
 - Prohibit weak atoms typing (`[] > atom /?`)
 - Maybe anything else...

-Be in touch and follow the news
+Be in touch and see you soon.